-We have audited the financial statements of Ju Eng Home For Senior Citizens (the "Home") set out on pages 8 to 34, which comprise the statement of financial position (balance sheet) as at 31 March 2023, and the statement of financial activities, statement of changes in funds and statement of cash flows for the financial year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Ju Eng Home For Senior Citizens (the "Home") set out on pages 8 to 34, which comprise the statement of financial position (balance sheet) as at 31 March 2024, and the statement of financial activities, statement of changes in funds and statement of cash flows for the financial year then ended, and notes to the financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Societies Act 1966 (the "Societies Act"), Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations"), the Constitution of the Home and Financial Reporting Standards in Singapore ("FRSs") so as to present fairly, in all material respects, the state of affairs of the Home as at 31 March 2023 and the results, changes in funds and cash flows of the Home for the year ended on that date.
+In our opinion, the accompanying financial statements are properly drawn up in accordance with the provisions of the Societies Act 1966 (the "Societies Act"), Charities Act 1994 and other relevant regulations (the "Charities Act and Regulations"), the Constitution of the Home and Financial Reporting Standards in Singapore ("FRSs") so as to present fairly, in all material respects, the state of affairs of the Home as at 31 March 2024 and the results, changes in funds and cash flows of the Home for the year ended on that date.